George

 Eventually I learned to adapt.

 What stopped me tipping over the edge completely was the same thing that put me in there in the first place.
 Pattern recognition.
-Once I calmed down enough to look, really look, I started to see the lines that joined things.
-How contraband moved.
-How certain officers looked the other way for certain people.
+Once I calmed down enough to look, really look, I began to understand something I had never wanted to contemplate, the problem was bigger than me.

 There were people out there hurting kids.